In today’s episode, we’re going to be talking about something really exciting for me.

 I’ve listened to sales videos from dudes before where there’s no timer on the video.
 (They just got it embedded in a special way.)
 You can’t fast-forward.
 You can’t pause.
 And the first thing they tell you in the video is, “I’m not going to tell you how to buy this or the price until minute 23 of this video so you’ve got to stick around and watch it.”

 I don’t know about you, but the first thing I did was to turn it off.

-Because we don’t like to feel like we’re being manipulated.
+We don’t like to feel like we’re being manipulated.

-And we don’t like to feel like we’re being led in a specific way without choice and empowerment.
+We don’t like to feel like we’re being led in a specific way without choice and empowerment.

 I’m someone who’s very susceptible to NLP in sales so I’m really mindful of it.

 A lot of people say that they don’t want to us NLP in their sales, but if you’re doing this process of pushing people through and dialling up their fear and dialling down their empowerment and then coming in and being a saviour with your product, you’re using NLP for sales.

 You might not be consciously doing it, but you’re disempowering people through that sales process.